prysmaticlabs/documentation/website/docs/advanced/builder.md

 To use a Builder the beacon node needs to start with the `--http-mev-relay` flag pointed to an active running relay.
 The ETHStaker community provides a list of some of the relays that can be used as well as any censorship they may have [here](https://github.com/eth-educators/ethstaker-guides/blob/main/MEV-relay-list.md).
-Each Relay's URL will correspond to a specific network and will need to be chosen accordingly.
+Each Relay's URL will correspond to a specific network and will need to be chosen accordingly. i.e. running beacon node on mainnet will require the mainnet relay.

 ### circuit breaker

-is a feature when using
+is a safety feature for falling back to local execution when using the Builder.
+This occurs when the builder or client using the builder endpoints encounter issues which cause missed blocks.
+By default the circuit breaker will be triggered after 3 slots are consecutively missed or 5 slots are missed in an epoch, but this can be configured through the `--max-builder-consecutive-missed-slots` and `max-builder-epoch-missed-slots` flags.

 ## 3. Is Builder Configured?